mrb13/scrape-a-grave/README.md

-# scrape-a-grave
+# get-sites

->  Scrape and Retrieve [FindAGrave](http://findagrave.com) memorial page data and save them to an SQL database.
+> This Project is forked from & based on [scrape-a-grave] (https://github.com/pirtleshell/scrape-a-grave)

 ## Scraping
 [FindAGrave](http://findagrave.com) is an index of gravemarkers from cemeteries around the world.
 Often when doing genealogy research, you don't want to rely on a webpage's future and so you want to download the information to your local file.
-This python script takes a list of Grave Marker numbers, or FindAGrave urls, scrapes the site for data and prints out a citation of the information.
-It is currently setup to also save the data in an SQL database.
+This python script takes a list of Findagrave Cemeteries, or FindAGrave urls, scrapes the site for data and prints out a citation of the information.
+It is currently not setup to write the output anywhere except in print statement.

+Iteration 1 is ugly but functional.

 ## Requirements